Everton Logo

 Everton Logo History

 All of Everton’s emblems fall into two types.
-The first category includes stylized letters “E,” “F,” and “C” – standing alone or in a monogram.
-This is an abbreviation formed from the full name of the football club, Everton.
+The first category includes stylized letters “E,” “F,” and “C” standing alone or in a monogram.
+This is an abbreviation of the football club’s full name, Everton.
 The second group is more numerous.
-It includes graphic signs with the image of the top of Prince Rupert’s tower, a heraldic shield, and two laurel wreaths.
-There are also combined variants where letters and a shield or letters and a tower are combined.
+It includes graphic signs featuring the top of Prince Rupert’s tower, a heraldic shield, and two laurel wreaths.
+There are also combined variants in which letters are paired with a shield or a tower.

 What is Everton?

-Everton is a football club that plays in the Premier League.
+It is a football club that plays in the Premier League.
 It is located in Liverpool and holds its home matches at the local stadium, Goodison Park.”
 The sports organization was founded in 1878 and became one of the founders of the English Football League the following year.
-In the following season, it won its first championship title.
+The following season, it won its first championship.

 1920 – 1931